Ezs377/Programming-notes/Pygame/Pygame doc.md

 Blit (short for block transfer) is a method of copy-pasting an image object to a Surface.
 This is often used to create animation for moving objects in a Surface.
 It is often preferably to use the `.convert()` method after the `pygame.image.load()` function, like this: `pygame.image.load(Ball.jpg).convert()`.
 Using the `convert()` function basicallt onverts the image into the same data type of the display Surface, so when using blitting the program uses less memory to blit an image.

+##### Drawing:
+Pygame can also draw shapes onto the display Surface instead of importing images in.
+Pygame uses similar methods of drawing with Tkinter canvas, except it is more specific and more variability than Tkinter canvas.

+**Lines:**
+`pygame.draw.lines(screen, color, closed, pointlist, thickness`
+- screen` = The display Surface variable (where you initialized the main display)
+-

 ### Events: